mikelma/craftium/craftium-docs/docs/environments.md

 ## Spiders attack 🕷️

 The player is spawned in a closed cage with a spider inside it.
-The player is equiped with a steel sword, and the objective is to kill as many spiders as possible until the end of the episode.
+The player is equipped with a steel sword, and the objective is to kill as many spiders as possible until the end of the episode.
 Every time the player kills a spider the reward of that timestep is set to `1.0`, and `0.0` otherwise.
 Moreover, when all spiders inside the cage are dead, spiders are respawned with one more spider than in the previous round.
 The episode terminates if the player is dead or if it survives the last round (with 5 spiders).

 <center>
 <img src="../imgs/env_spiders_attack.gif" width="200" align="center">